uhop/dcl-site/source/docs/dcl_js/advise/index.md

 // after
 {% endcodeblock %}

-In general the relative order of different advices will depend on their definition order, while in true AOP it is rigid.
+In general the relative order of different wrapper-based advices will depend on their definition order, while in true AOP it is rigid.

 While the order difference looks harmless, it prevents from using some important AOP techniques.
 For example, it prevents setting up a hook function (an after advice) that runs after all "normal" methods.